-NEW FOR 2019 – Meet The buyer sessions
+NEW FOR 2019 – Meet the buyer sessions, Caernarfon Foyer, Level C1

 Delegates arriving on Wednesday will be invited to join the exhibitors in one-to-one Meet the Buyer sessions between 4pm and 6pm on Wednesday afternoon.
 A maximum of 6 appointments with key suppliers to hospital catering will be set during these times; in return delegates who take part will be given additional drinks vouchers for the Wednesday evening informal dinner.